-This study discovered that certain reasons that resulted to organizations Merger and Acquisition failure to include, diversification, previous acquisition experience, excessive premium, lack of research, size, unyielding and inefficiency, poor cultural fits, poor organizational fit, poor strategic fit, striving for expansion, faulty evaluation, poor managed integration, failure to take immediate control, incomplete and inadequate due diligence, lack of proper communication and expecting result too quickly etc. Equally, the study intend to achieve the following objectives; to ascertain if strategic organization design can enhance organizational effectiveness, to ascertain if strategic fit can sustain employee relations in order to boost organizational effectiveness
+This study discovered that certain reasons that resulted to organizations Merger and Acquisition failure to include, diversification, previous acquisition experience, excessive premium, lack of research, size, unyielding and inefficiency, poor cultural fits, poor organizational fit, poor strategic fit, striving for expansion, faulty evaluation, poor managed integration, failure to take immediate control, incomplete and inadequate due diligence, lack of proper communication and expecting result too quickly etc. Equally, the study intend to achieve the following objectives; to ascertain if strategic organization design can enhance organizational effectiveness, to ascertain if strategic organization design can enhance organizational effectiveness and to determine the extent strategic fit can sustain employee relations in order to boost organizational effectiveness.